Fahras23/Devops-lab/README.md

 # DevOps Lab

 Personal hands-on lab showcasing a complete DevOps workflow on Azure AKS.
 This repository contains infrastructure code, Kubernetes manifests, GitOps configurations, and monitoring setups for learning and experimentation.
-Created mainly for purpuse of hosting a personal chat application.
+Created mainly for purpuse of hosting a personal [`Apps/chatapp/`](https://github.com/Fahras23/ChatApp): Chat Application.

 ## 📋 What You'll Find Here